operand/agency/docs/README.md

 space.add(Host("Host"))
 ```

-The `Host` class allows access to the host operating system where the python
+The `Host` class demonstrates allowing access to the host operating system where
-application is running.
+the python application is running.
 It exposes actions such as `read_file` and
 `shell_command` which allow other agents to interact with the host.

 This class is a good example of one with potentially dangerous actions that must